geotechnick/Crack-Detection/README.md

 # Crack-Detection

 Fall 2024 class project to detect cracks in concrete.
-The SDNET 2018 dataset was used for traiing and testing.
+The SDNET 2018 dataset was used for traing and testing.